Here at NC, we believe an intact barrier function, is the foundation of healthy skin.

 Oils we recommend for speeding up your skin’s barrier mechanisms.

 Soy Bean Oil: It has a tonne of linoleic acid, and because it is abundant with Vitamin E, all of those lovely antioxidants significantly extend the shelf life of the oil.

 Sesame Oil: This contains about 40% linoleic acid with almost equal amounts of oleic acid at 45.5%, which also helps with shelf life.
 It is incredibly high in phytosterols and resembles some of the fatty acids found in human sebum.
 It offers great moisture regulation and significantly reduces inflammation in the skin.

-Evening Primrose Oil: I’m a huge fan – with its high amounts of linoleic acid, coupled with gamma-linoleic acid, it helps our skin’s repair mechanism do its job correctly.
+Evening Primrose Oil: It has high amounts of linoleic acid, coupled with gamma-linoleic acid, it helps our skin’s repair mechanism do its job correctly.

 Sea Buckthorn Oil: This oil is rich in palmitic acid at around 7.2%.
 It is a great source of essential fatty acids, phytosterols, and vitamins A, C, B, and E, making it an amazing antioxidant.

-This won’t help with barrier function because it isn’t part of our skin’s normal ingredients, so applying it topically doesn’t change the make-up of our skin’s barrier lipids.
-However, because many oils mimic our natural sebum, they are absorbed really well by our skin, and have wonderful moisturising, anti-inflammatory, and regenerating effects.
+Oleic Acid: This won’t help with barrier function because it isn’t part of our skin’s normal ingredients, so applying it topically doesn’t change the make-up of our skin’s barrier lipids.
+However, because many oils mimic our natural sebum, they are absorbed really well by our skin and have wonderful moisturising, anti-inflammatory, and regenerating effects.

 The following are a list of oils containing oleic acid: